 (f) Post, transmit, or distribute content that is illegal, threatening, abusive, libelous, slanderous, defamatory, promotes violence, or is otherwise offensive or objectionable in Cox’s sole discretion.

 (g) Modify any customer premise equipment (including but not limited to cable modems, Gateway, ONTs, etc.) connected to the Cox network, regardless of whether the modem is owned by Customer or leased from Cox, in order to commit theft of the Service, fraudulently use the Service or provide the Service to a third party.
 Cox may work with law enforcement if any such theft or fraud occurs.

 (h) Use the Services in a manner that infringes on the copyright, trademark, moral rights, patent, rights of privacy, rights of publicity or any other intellectual property right of any third party.
-Cox assumes no responsibility, and Customer assumes all risk regarding the determination of whether material is in the public domain, or may otherwise be used by Customer or any end users of the Services for any purpose.
+Cox assumes no responsibility, and Customer assumes all risk regarding the determination of whether material is in the public domain, or may otherwise be used by Customer or any end-users of the Services for any purpose.
 In the event Cox receives a claim of infringement from a copyright owner, Cox may forward one or more such notices directly to you.
-Cox may suspend and, in appropriate circumstances, terminate any Customer who is a repeat copyright infringer.
+Cox may suspend and, in appropriate circumstances, will terminate any Customer or end-user that Cox, in its sole discretion, determines is a repeat copyright infringer.
 For more information regarding Cox’s policies and procedures addressing copyright infringement, please visit https://www.cox.com/aboutus/policies/copyright.html.